✅ [UK] Signup+ integration checklist

 The JSON body of each webhook contains a type, which tells you what the webhook is for.
 They also all contain an event_id and event_version.
 To learn about the types of webhook notification that you can enable, see the Payments API webhook reference.

-If a payment fails at any point, you receive a webhook with information about why.
+If a payment fails at any point, you receive a webhook to inform you.
+This contains information about why inside a failure_reason.

 4. Authenticate your request